cuongctb/set-up-openwrt-/README.md

 # method 2:
+1. disable ipv6 in network > interface > Interfaces and Devices
-1. create new file
+2. create new file

 ```
 vi a && chmod +x a
 ```

-2. copy text and paste into a.
+3. copy text and paste into a.
 ```
 #!/bin/bash